alexsave/dweets/textedit/README.md

 | Resulting `s`            |   Sliced s   |   s + `\n`   |   s | s + `key`

 I chose a JS objection to store this mapping as it was shorter than using ternary operators.
-And we couldn't do something like `s+=...` as you cannot add anythng to `s` to get the desired result of a backspace press.
+And we couldn't do something like `s+=...` as you cannot add anything to `s` to get the desired result of a backspace press.

-Reorganizing this a bit better
+Reorganizing this a bit better:

 ```js
 const mapping = {